Toddler missing as flooding forces almost 5,000 residents from homes in Brantford, Ont.

 Brantford Mayor Chris Friel said flooding has shuttered many local businesses and schools as well as closing city trails.

-Danielle Beaudoin, who lives less than a kilometre from the river's shore, found out that she and her son would have to leave their home at about 9 a.m. on Wednesday.
+Danielle Beaudoin, who lives less than a kilometre from the river's shore, found out that she and her son would have to leave their home at about 9 a.m.
+Wednesday.

 "I had already taken him to school and I was getting ready for work myself when one of his older babysitters brought him back," she said.